catamphetamine/anychan/README.md

   "contentCategoryUnspecified": "Rest",

   // (optional)
-  // Most providers use "relative" URLs for attachments.
+  // Most data sources use "relative" URLs for attachments.
   // And some of them also have "backup" domains in case
   // their primary domain name is blocked by the authorities.
   // Because `anychan` can run on any domain name,
   // it requires a way to determine whether it is
-  // running on a "legitimate" provider domain name
+  // running on a "legitimate" data source domain name
   // in order to decide whether it should leave those attachment
   // URLs as they are (being relative URLs, like "/images/abc.jpg")
   // or convert those  attachment URLs from relative URLs to